salcedoe/MtMdocs/docs/slicer/CTChestExplore.md

     ![img-name](images/CTChest-3D-all-slices.png){ width="300"}

     - enjoy three orthogonal slices in 3D
+    - Tip: Try adjusting the Left Threshold slider in the Volumes Module.
+What happens?

   Basic controls of 3D Viewer
     - **Rotate:** drag on 3D view